sentubiswas013/Javascript/code/question-02.md

 2. **Browser support**: `fetch` is newer and not supported in older browsers like Internet Explorer, while `XMLHttpRequest` is widely supported.
 3. **Flexibility**: `fetch` is simpler and more flexible, while `XMLHttpRequest` requires more boilerplate code.

----

-## Intermediate-Level Questions

-Sure!
-Here are the answers to the list of JavaScript questions:

 ### 1\. **What is closure in JavaScript?**

 A **closure** is a function that "remembers" its lexical scope even when the function is executed outside that scope.
 This happens because JavaScript functions are first-class objects and they maintain references to the environment in which they were created.